 Circuit type: Temporary street course

-Formula E is bringing its all-electric racers to the streets of the Chiléan capital in 2018, marking the first major race on the streets of Santiago since a non-championship Grand Prix at the end of 1950.
+Formula E brought its all-electric racers to the streets of the Chiléan capital in 2018, marking the first major race on the streets of Santiago since a non-championship Grand Prix at the end of 1950.

-The 12-turn circuit passes through three districts of the city - Santiago, Providencia and Recoleta - and also straddles the River Mapocho.
-Stretching 1.53miles (subject to FIA homologation), drivers will line up on the grid along Avenue Santa Maria before crossing the Mapocho.
-Once across the bridge, the course heads back along the river and into and around Plazza Baquedano, before cutting through Forestal Park to return to the start/finish line.
+The 12-turn circuit was centred on the in and around Parque Forestal but passed through three districts of the city - Santiago, Providencia and Recoleta - and also straddled the River Mapocho.
+Stretching for 1.53 miles, the lap began along Avenue Santa Maria before crossing the Mapocho.
+Once across the bridge, the course headed back along the river and into and around Plazza Baquedano, before cutting through Forestal Park to return to the start/finish line.

-The event is being promoted by Chiléan racing legend Eliseo Salazar, who believes the course will prove to be good for racing.
+The event was promoted by Chiléan racing legend Eliseo Salazar.

-Comodoro Arturo Merino Benítez International, around 16 minutes' drive from the centre of the city on its western fringes.
+The Parque Forestal Formula E circuit was located in Santiago, Chilé.
+Comodoro Arturo Merino Benítez International is around 16 minutes' drive from the centre of the city on its western fringes.

-The track is based around the Parque Forestal and Baquedano Square.
-The area is well served by public transport (which is the recommended way to reach the E-Prix), with Metro stations at Bellas Artes and Baquedano within easy walking distance.
+The track was based around the Parque Forestal and Baquedano Square.
+The area is well served by public transport, with Metro stations at Bellas Artes and Baquedano within easy walking distance.